Félix González-Torres: Billboards

-Birds in Sky
+Birds in sky

 The ‘birds in sky’ works date from 1989 to 1995.
 Images of birds in the sky are featured across many bodies of work in Gonzalez-Torres’s practice, including billboards, doubles, framed photographs, paper stack, pedestals/platforms, and puzzles.

-Candy Works
+Candy works

 The ‘candy works’ date from 1990 to 1993.
 The dimensions for the majority of the candy works include an “ideal weight.”
-(In total there are 20 candy works.
-Fifteen of the candy works have ideal ‘weights’, four of these ‘ideal weights’ may correlate to an average body weight of an adult male, and three may correlate to a combined average body weight of two adult men.)
+In total there are twenty candy works.
+Fifteen of the candy works have ideal ‘weights’: four of these ‘ideal weights’ may correlate to an average body weight of an adult male, and three may correlate to a combined average body weight of two adult men.
 The medium for each candy work includes “endless supply” as well as “dimensions vary with installation.”
 When candies are present in a manifestation of a candy work, it is integral that viewers must be permitted to choose to take individual pieces of candy from the work.
 The candies may or may not be replenished at any time.
 Candy works can exist in more than one place at a time and can vary from installation to installation based on the owner’s or authorized borrower’s interpretations.
 Each of the candy works are unique.

 Curtains

 The ‘curtain’ works date from 1989 to 1995.
+The fabric curtain work is intended to be installed on existing windows as standard curtains would typically appear.
 There are five beaded curtain works, each with a specific bead pattern, and one fabric curtain work.
 Beaded curtain works must be installed in locations where individuals would naturally have the choice to pass through them and the work’s dimensions vary with installation.
-The fabric curtain work is intended to be installed on existing windows as standard curtains would typically appear.
 Curtain works can exist in more than one place at a time.

 Doubles

 The ‘doubles’ works date from 1989 to 1995.
-Doubled objects, images, and motifs feature across the majority of the bodies of work in Gonzalez-Torres’s practice.
+Doubled objects, images, and motifs feature across the majority of the bodies of work in Gonzalez-Torres’s practice, most notably his "Untitled" (Perfect Lovers) work.

-Framed Photographs
+Framed photographs

 The framed photographic works date from 1986 to 1995.
 The artist considered the frame to be an essential element of these works.
 This is one of many bodies of Gonzalez-Torres’s works that incorporate photographic methodologies.
 Many of the artist’s framed photographs were purposefully analog, developed and processed by hand, as opposed to other photographic works by Gonzalez-Torres which emphasized mechanical reproducibility and the overt removal of the artist’s hand.